markcoatsworth/readthedocs/docs/users-manual/submitting-a-job.rst

 automatic detection of output files created by the job is disabled.
 Paths specified in this list refer to locations on the execute machine.
 The naming and placement of files and directories relies on the term base name.
-By example, the path a/b/c has the base name c.
+By example, the path ``a/b/c`` has the base name ``c``.
 It is the file name or directory name with all directories leading up to that name stripped off.
 On the submit machine, the transferred files or directories are named using only the base name.
 Therefore, each output file or directory must have a different name, even if they originate from different paths.